CJTS15/CJTS15/README.md

 - 🌱 I’m currently learning everything.
 - 👨‍💻 Working in a Digital Marketing Company as a WordPress Developer and VA.
 - 🎮 I'm a content creator on Youtube posting random gameplay walkthrough.
-- ⚡ Fun fact: I am tech community volunteer for GDG-CDO and DEVCON CDO.
+- ⚡ Fun fact: I am tech community volunteer for GDG-CDO and DEVCON-CDO.

 ### Connect with me: